tractionguest/lenel-sdk/docs/InstancesApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::InstancesApi.new
+api_instance = LenelSDK::InstancesApi.new

 type_name = 'type_name_example' # String | The type for which to execute a method.

 method_name = 'method_name_example' # String | The name of the method to execute.

-execute_method_parameters = LenelClient::ExecuteMethodParameters.new # ExecuteMethodParameters | The execute method parameters.
+execute_method_parameters = LenelSDK::ExecuteMethodParameters.new # ExecuteMethodParameters | The execute method parameters.

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.